Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Reduce errors while filing ITR or TDS returns

-Accurate TDS calculation ensures you stay compliant with income tax laws and avoid interest or penalties.
+Accurate TDS calculation ensures compliance with income tax laws and helps avoid interest or penalties.

-Quicko’s TDS calculator is a free online tool that helps you calculate the tax deducted at source on various types of payments.
-It works for both resident and non-resident recipients and covers multiple payment categories such as:
+Quicko’s online TDS calculator is a simple tool that helps you calculate how much tax deducted at source applies to a payment before it is made.
+This TDS calculator works for both resident and non-resident recipients and supports multiple payment types such as:

 Dividend income